Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 This is a set of mandatory processes where financial platforms verify the identity of their users to prevent financial crime like money laundering, terrorist financing, and fraud.
 The goal is to better track and prevent illegal activities[2] within these platforms.

-Besides, Ogvio will launch with a Money Services Business (MSB) registration, which basically means it’ll be officially registered to handle money transfer and exchange services.
+Besides, Ogvio has a Money Services Business (MSB) registration, which basically means it’s officially registered to handle money transfer and exchange services.
 So, if you wonder, “Is Ogvio legit?”
 I can say that it is.

 User Experience

-In terms of ease of use, Ogvio plans to provide the most intuitive user interface for its users.
+In terms of ease of use, Ogvio provides an intuitive user interface.
 With the financial space already as complex as it is, there is no need to make things more confusing by burying simple actions under endless menus or complicated settings.

 Ogvio wants everything, from sending money to checking balances, to feel effortless.

 As I briefly mentioned earlier, its coolest feature is the @Tag function.
 With this, you don’t have to input a long and complex address just to send your money.
-Simply type in the recipient’s unique @Tag, and send your money like you would send a DM.
+You simply need to type in the recipient’s unique @Tag, and send your money like you would send a DM.

 Now, what about Ogvio’s money transfer capability?
 Good question!
 Most people would want to use a service that can send their money as fast as possible.
-Ogvio plans to address this need by providing instant delivery for most of your transfers.
-Keep in mind that this might depend on your preferred transfer method and region.
+Ogvio adresses this need by providing instant delivery for Ogvio-to-Ogvio transfers.
+Besides that, while this depends on the country in question, it supports local instant bank transfer methods in most countries as well.

 Many fintech apps still make you wait for days before your money lands.
 This can be very infuriating for freelancers or travelers who need their money to be accessible fast.
-But with Ogvio, I think everything will be seamless with no hiccups.
+But with Ogvio, it's not the case.

 📚 Check Out: How to Send Money Without a Bank Account